betula/node-shared/README.md

   constructor(public dep1: Dep1, public dep2: Dep2, ...) {}
 }
 const a = new (A as new () => A); // Important: TypeScript cannot understanding that constructor signature was changed after use `inject` decorator
+// ...
+// Or if A is dependency too you can use `resolve` for get instance of it const a = resolve(A);
 ```

 If it run with array of dependency it works same, but without reflect metadata